Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

 The consequence of all of these effects is that, once turbulent density fluctuations are taken into account, distance from the shock front is no longer a good indicator for time since injection for individual electrons.
 Indeed, as we show in App.~\ref{appendix:spectra_by_dist}, it is not possible to make an analogous figure to Fig.~\ref{figure:spectra-binned-by-tinj} where the tracers have been binned by distance.

-These effects can be seen particularly well in Fig.~\ref{figure:slice-downstream}, where we show slices through the injected region in our Mach 3 \textit{Turb} simulation at $t=180$ Myr.
-The slices presented here may be directly compared with those presented in Fig.~\ref{figure:shock-tube}; data has simply been taken from the tracers here rather than the gas cells.
-In panel \textit{i)} of Fig.~\ref{figure:slice-downstream}, we show the time since injection, with lighter colors indicating more recent injection.
-Regions without color indicate a lack of injection.
-In the shock-compressed region, this results from the shock-front falling below the critical Mach number (see discussion in Whittingham et al., in prep.).
-The impact of the range of post-shock gas speeds, as already shown in panel \textit{v)} of Fig.~\ref{figure:shock-tube}, can clearly be seen, with relatively freshly-injected CR electrons evident at varying distances from the shock-front.
-With this said, the overall distribution of CR electron ages mostly traces the shape of the Rayleigh-Taylor fingers, with extra perturbations formed by the generated turbulence.
+These effects can be seen particularly well in Fig.~\ref{figure:slice-downstream}, where we show slices through the injected region in our Mach 3 {Turb} simulation at $t=180$ Myr.
+The slices presented here may be directly compared with those presented in Fig.~\ref{figure:shock-tube}; data have simply been taken from the tracers here rather than the gas cells.
+In panel {i)} of Fig.~\ref{figure:slice-downstream}, we show the time since injection, with lighter colours indicating more recent injection.
+Regions without colour indicate a lack of injection.
+Within the shock-compressed region, this results from the shock front falling below the critical Mach number (see discussion in Whittingham et al., in prep.).
+The impact of the range of post-shock gas speeds, as already shown in panel {v)} of Fig.~\ref{figure:shock-tube}, can clearly be seen, with relatively freshly injected CR electrons evident at varying distances from the shock front.
+With this said, the overall distribution of CR electron ages mostly traces the shape of the Rayleigh-Taylor fingers, with extra perturbations formed by the additionally generated turbulence.
 As this instability acts at the contact discontinuity, the resultant eddies are generally populated by older material.
 This effect is also responsible, however, for bringing the same aged CR electrons closer to the shock front.